alpesh15gb/Truetime/readme.md

 ### Authentication & RBAC

 1. The hosted login page now detects whether any users exist.
 On a fresh installation, it will prompt you to create the first administrator directly from the browser.
 If the SPA cannot reach your API (for example, when VITE_API_BASE_URL is missing), expand the “Configure backend URL” panel to point the UI at the correct domain and retry the bootstrap.
+You can simply enter the root of your backend host (e.g. `https://attendance.example.com`) and Truetime will append `/api` automatically.
 After the admin is created you can provision additional accounts from the `/admin` console.

 2. Alternatively, you can still seed an account via CLI if you prefer: